FirebaseExtended/reactfire/README.md

 import {
   FirebaseAppProvider,
   useFirestoreDocData,
+  useFirestore,
   SuspenseWithPerf
 } from 'reactfire';

 const firebaseConfig = {
-  /* add your config object from the Firebase console */ };
+  /* Add your config from the Firebase Console */
+};

 function Burrito() {
-  // lazy load the Firestore SDK and create a ref const burritoRef = useFirestore()
+  // lazy load the Firestore SDK
+  // and create a ref
+  const burritoRef = useFirestore()
     .collection('tryreactfire')
     .doc('burrito');